Smooth subsolutions of the discounted Hamilton-Jacobi equations: Introduction

-On the other side, for the case $\lb=0$ \cite{IM, M,WY1} has shown the exponential convergence of the Lax-Oleinik semigroup, with the assumption that Aubry set consists of finitely many hyperbolic equilibria.
-So we have chance to generalize the idea in \cite{IM, M} to $0<\lb\ll1$, then prove Theorem E and Corollary F.
+On the other side, for the case $\lb=0$, The papers \cite{IM, M,WY1} have shown the exponential convergence of the Lax-Oleinik semigroup, with the assumption that Aubry set consists of finitely many hyperbolic equilibria.
+That gives us chance to estimate the convergence speed for $\cT_t^-{\bf 0}$, which is much better than \eqref{eq:c0-con} for $0<\lb\ll1$.
+So we get the Theorem E and Corollary F.

-Notice that due to Theorem D of \cite{Man}, for generic $H(x,p)$ we can guarantee the hyperbolic equilibrium (resp. periodic orbit with fixed homology class) of (\ref{eq:ode0}) with $\lb=0$ is unique, so the uniqueness of equilibrium (or periodic orbit) is not artificial.
+Due to Theorem D of \cite{Man}, for generic $H(x,p)$ we can guarantee the uniqueness of the hyperbolic equilibrium (resp. periodic orbit with fixed homology class) for the associated conservative Hamiltonian equation, so the uniqueness of equilibrium (resp. periodic orbit) is not an artificial condition for \eqref{eq:ode0} with $0<\lb\ll1$.
 Nonetheless, we can still generalize Theorem E (resp.
 Corollary F) to several hyperbolic equilibriums (resp. periodic orbits), by replacing the constant $\alpha$ to a piecewise function

-where $z_x$ is an arbitrary point in the $\alpha-$limit set of the backward calibrated curve $\gamma_x^-$ ending with $x$.
-This $\alpha(x)$ is posteriorily decided by the equilibriums (or periodic orbits), which dominate the asymptotic behavior of backward calibrated curves.
+where $z_x$ is an arbitrary point in the $\alpha-$limit set of the backward calibrated curve $\gamma_x^-:(-\infty,0]\to M$ ending with $x$.
+Unfortunately , $\alpha(x)$ is posteriorly decided by the equilibria (resp. periodic orbits) and then can't be explicitly expressed. \end{rmk}